What is School Direct?

 In addition to awarding QTS, both the University of Brighton and University of Sussex also offer the PGCE qualification on the School Direct programme.

-Your application in the first instance will go to Hove Park School, Lead School in the Brighton and Hove Partnership.
+Your application in the first instance will go to Hove Park School, Lead School in the Brighton, Hove and Sussex Partnership BHSSA.
 Your application will then be processed through the Universities and passed on to relevant schools.
-Thereafter we will commence the recruitment process as a Partnership of schools across the City.
+You will be interviewed both by the university and the school/you have applied for.

 University Interviews: a subject interview, a presentation on a given topic, a written task and compliancy checks will be conducted on this day.